 \subsection{Standalone Experiment on Sound Image Enclosures}

 We want to stress that our sound image enclosure (\cref{sec:pose-to-image}) also has applications beyond pose estimation, such as in abstract rendering~\cite{jiabstract}.
 Thus, we provide additional results solely on the image enclosure in this experiment.
-We first show some qualitative examples in \cref{fig:pose_quali} depicting the tightness of our approach: We generate $5$ random samples from an uncertain pose $\poseUncertain$ and compute the resulting transformations (\cref{def:camera}).
-Subsequently, the enclosure $\V_{i(\cdot,k)}^\text{PCF}$ using the entire $\poseUncertain$ is computed (\cref{prop:algForward}).
-Thus, the vertices of the computed samples must be contained in the enclosures.
-The results demonstrate the tightness of our approach in (a) rotational uncertainty, (b) zoom uncertainty (z-axis), and (c) translational uncertainty (x- and y-axis), as the vertices of the samples are spread within the entire respective set $\V_{i(\cdot,k)}^\text{PCF}$.
+We first show some qualitative examples in \cref{fig:pose_quali} depicting the tightness of our approach: From an uncertain pose $\poseUncertain$ and a target, we compute the resulting transformations into the pixel coordinate frame (PCF) to obtain the enclosure $\V_{i(\cdot,k)}^\text{PCF}$ (\cref{prop:algForward}).
+Subsequently, we generate $5$ (extreme) random samples from $\poseUncertain$ and transform them individually (\cref{def:camera}).
+Thus, the vertices of the transformed samples in PCF must be contained in the computed enclosures.
+The results demonstrate the tightness of our approach in (a) rotational uncertainty, (b) zoom uncertainty (z-axis), and (c) translational uncertainty (x- and y-axis) for different targets, as the vertices of the samples are spread within the entire respective set $\V_{i(\cdot,k)}^\text{PCF}$.
 Please note that areas in the set that do not contain any samples do not necessarily reflect outer approximation.
-As a measure of this outer approximation, the average ratio between the interval hull radius of the linearized term and the approximation error in \eqref{eq:hypercube-vertex} is $18.6\%$ in the experiments presented above; details on this measure are provided in \cref{sec:implementation-details}.
+As a measure of this outer approximation, the average ratio between the interval hull radius of the linearized term and the linearization error in \cref{eq:hypercube-vertex} is $18.6\%$ in the experiments presented above; details on this measure are provided in \cref{sec:implementation-details}.

 \iftwocol